NithinKalidas/Appian/Integrations and Web API.md

 # Integrations and WEB API

 ## 1. What is Web API, Integration and Connected system?
+WEB API: Data/Resource sharing to external System
+Integration: Ecternal system used by appian
+Connected system: To store the credentials for integration (basic, WebApi Key, Oauth client grand 2.0 )

 ## 2. Best Practices in Integration?
+Handling the integration with status code
+Using retry machanism for server unavailable and logging the details

 ## 3. Issues you faced in Web API or Integration and how did you overcome?

 ## 4. Authentication types and explain them?
+Basic
+Web API Key based
+OAuth client Grand 2.0

 ## 5. In Web API how many smart service we can use as function?

 ## 6. How do you implement more than one web API smart service as function